-While I was writing down the wealth of ancestral information of Eberhard Klopp’s book containing more than 200 pages in small print and then publishing it on my blog one uncle and one aunt at a time, I gained deep insight into the causes of what makes a family function in harmony and of what makes it fall apart.
+While I was writing down the wealth of ancestral information of Eberhard Klopp’s book containing more than 200 pages in small print and then publishing it on my blog one uncle or aunt at a time, I gained deep insight into the causes of what makes a family function in harmony and of what makes it fall apart.
 Quite frankly, reading some of the stories shocked me so intensely that I hesitated for a long time to publish them online.

-My readers, who read the posts on my nephew Georg von Waldenfels, a Nazi SS officer, may understand as to why I was tempted to leave out this embarrassing chapter of our family history.
+My readers, who read the story on my nephew Georg von Waldenfels, a Nazi SS officer, may understand as to why I was tempted to leave out this embarrassing chapter of our family history.
 In the 1930s many people were misled by the promises made by the Nazi propaganda for a more prosperous and stronger Germany after having suffered through the worst economic depression in German history.
 Actually, at least initially, their hopes and aspirations were being fulfilled.
 While millions of people had been struggling to make ends meet, every person willing to work was now gainfully employed and able to put bread and butter on the table.
 They had no idea that the Third Reich that was supposed to last a thousand years would lie in ruins so quickly and millions of soldiers and civilians would be sacrificed on the altar of an insane ideology.

-It was painful for me to discover that the son of Anna von Waldenfels was an SS officer.
+It was painful for me to discover that the son of my aubt Anna von Waldenfels was an SS officer.
 However, what made this particular case even more shocking was that Georg von Waldenfels’ heart and soul was filled with an insatiable lust for power, glory and possessions, which even went beyond the allowable within the regime he was serving.
 In other words, he was an opportunist of the worst kind and would have been ‘successful’ in any other political system.
 He skillfully exploited every opportunity for his personal gain.
 For example, he attempted to acquire an estate worth millions of dollars in today’s real estate market, a large piece of property complete with a mansion, even a factory and many outbuildings that been confiscated by the state from a Jewish couple.

 In spite of this blemish in our family history, I decided to publish it.
 What made my decision a bit easier was the fact that I had no personal connection with the son of my aunt Anna von Waldenfels.
 In all biographical endeavours one needs a certain emotional distance in order to preserve objectivity.
 Furthermore, so far my task had been to translate merely the relevant passages from my cousin’s book published in German with the somewhat long-winded title: “A Letter to the Descendants of the Klopp Family from Altenburg/Brome and Wolmirstedt.”

 When I now turn my attention to the biography of Friedrich Ernst Klopp, it is important to be aware of the fact that emotional distance in describing objectively my father’s life is no longer possible.
 On the one hand, I continue to rely on Eberhard Klopp’s family chronicle for invaluable information.
-On the other hand, there are my very own experiences with and personal impressions of my father that needed to be told in order to add some deeply felt love, understanding and respect for my father to an overly sober and matter-of-fact kind report by my cousin.
+On the other hand, there are my very own personal impressions of my father that needed to be told in order to add some deeply felt love and respect for my father to an overly sober and matter-of-fact kind report by my cousin.
 To distinguish my insertions from the translation, I am going to use the italic font style whenever I feel the need to throw additional light on my father’s fascinating life story or fill some of the gaps left in the Klopp family chronicle.

 My Father’s Childhood Years